not-for-prod/implgen/README.md

 - `impl-name` - generated implementation `struct` name
 - `impl-package` - generated implementation `package` name, can be used only if `interface-name` set
 - `enable-trace` - enables writing `otel.Traсer(...).Start(...)` in methods,
-where first argument type is `context.Context`
-- `tracer-name` - name used in `otel.Traсer(<tracer-name>)`
-- `single-file` - indicates whether methods will be generated into single file or file per method

 Assume you have an [interface](./example/in/interface.go):